A numerical method for the fractional Zakharov-Kuznetsov equation: Optimal Error Analysis

 \section{Optimal Error Analysis}

 In this section, we develop an optimal error estimate for the FSG method \eqref{fsg:fZK} applied to the fZK equation \eqref{eqn:fZK}.
-The key insight, inspired by the work of Deng \cite{deng2017optimal} on the one-dimensional Kawahara equation, is to introduce a carefully designed projection operator that captures the structure of the differential operator in our equation.
-This allows us to overcome the suboptimal error estimates that would result from using standard $L^2$-projections.
+The key idea, inspired by Deng's work \cite{deng2017optimal} on the one-dimensional Kawahara equation, is to introduce a modified projection operator adapted to the transport-dispersive operator appearing in the error equation.
+In contrast to a standard $L^2$ projection, this modified projection cancels the linear residual and allows us to recover the optimal spectral rate.
+We give the full proof in the present two-dimensional fractional setting.